 We ordered some basic shoestring fries, which were surprisingly seasoned well and really fulfilled our greasy food craving.
 We also shared two 12 inch pizzas, which felt larger than 12 inches.
 We ordered the vegetarian meat-hater pizza with artichokes, which tasted quite good.
 I really liked the artichokes and tomato sauce on it.
 We also ordered the vegan pizza, which was incredible.
 You wouldn’t expect a place like Checker Bar to have great vegan pizza, but they do!
 It was more like a Mexican pizza with walnut chorizo, southwestern sauces, and vegan Mexican cheese.
 The flavors blended very well and I wish I could have eaten more of it.
 Go there when they’re less busy because they do have good food!

 On our last day in Detroit we decided to explore Corktown as it has been highly recommended and has some great-looking vegetarian options.
 We went to Ima and I was very impressed.
 It’s a small, intimate Asian noodle spot with a great aesthetic and wonderful deep house music playing in the background.
 The service was quick and solid especially after the rough time at Checker Bar the night before.
+They also have a delightful patio (not dog friendly), but still pleasant that we were able to enjoy when we returned.

 There were so many things I wanted to try on the menu because there were many solid vegetarian options but I decided to go with the ginger green tea and Forest Udon.
 The green tea was a mixture between loose-leaf and bagged tea – still perfect for a rainy day but I would have liked to taste the ginger more.
 The udon dish was great though.
 The noodles were definitely a highlight as they tasted fresh with a thick texture – perfect for slurping.
 The porcini mushroom broth was subtle and we added some ghost pepper sauce to it to spice it up.
 The trumpet mushrooms were a great touch.
 The tofu was satisfying but it could have been seasoned or smoked more.
 It was a very tasty bowl of udon with plenty of diverse vegetables.
 I am definitely coming back here next time I am in Detroit!